 There’s only one way the mind can be defeated...

-That’s if you let it, don’t quit on your goal, break every plateau that you hit and every time you do, you’ll become more powerful mentally and physically.
+That’s if you let it, don’t quit on your goal, break every plateau that you hit and every time you do, both mental and physical strength will grow as a result.

-Nothing that’s worth having is ever easy, I encourage you-stay strong, push yourself to get through each one of them.
-Take the time to enjoy and appreciate the achievements you’ve made, as well as every plateau you've broken, and don't forget to: add variety and some fun.
-DWT
+Nothing that’s worth having is ever easy, I encourage you-stay strong, push yourself to achieve each of them.
+Take the time to enjoy and appreciate the achievements you’ve made, as well as every plateau you've broken, and don't forget: always add variety and some fun.